What is condition monitoring (CM)?

 Improved maintenance planning

 Condition monitoring provides real-time data on the performance of a system or component, which can be used to optimize maintenance planning and scheduling.
-This helps to reduce the frequency of maintenance activities, while ensuring that they are executed only needed, based on actual system performance.
+This data helps to reduce the frequency of maintenance activities, while ensuring that they are executed only when needed, based on actual system performance.

 Increased equipment lifespan

-By detecting and addressing problems preemptively, condition monitoring helps to extend the lifespan of equipment and components, reducing the need for costly replacements or repairs, and maximizing the ROI of assets.
+By detecting and addressing problems preemptively, condition monitoring helps to extend the lifespan of equipment and components, reducing the need for costly replacements or repairs and maximizing the ROI of assets.

 Improved operational efficiency